explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-firefox-plan.md

     rather than being reattributed — rare (needs multiple origins to have genuinely stored byte-identical content) and bounded (can't grow, only go stale), not fixed here.
-16. **The Public Hash List is a real upstream snapshot, shipped as a plain data file, not a compiled-in array.** A self-audit had assumed no real PHL existed yet and shipped an intentionally empty seed (decision 12); this turned out to be wrong — `WICG/cross-origin-storage` has its own actively-maintained `public-hash-list/implementation/` pipeline (scrapers for cdnjs, jsDelivr, Google Fonts, Chromium's pervasive-resource list, npm popularity, HTTP Archive, Hugging Face, and manual additions, gated by real-world k-anonymity thresholds), regenerated on a schedule and published at `public-hash-list/implementation/data/public-hash-list.dat` (a
+16. **The Public Hash List is a real upstream snapshot, shipped as a plain data file, not a compiled-in array.** `WICG/cross-origin-storage` has its own actively-maintained `public-hash-list/implementation/` pipeline (scrapers for cdnjs, jsDelivr, Google Fonts, Chromium's pervasive-resource list, npm popularity, HTTP Archive, Hugging Face, and manual additions, gated by real-world k-anonymity thresholds), regenerated on a schedule and published at `public-hash-list/implementation/data/public-hash-list.dat` (a